-For this reason, it’s not hard to assume that most rebounds are toxic, shallow, and short-lasting.
-However, despite that being the prevailing cultural notion, it’s not the case.
-Most rebounds actually help you rather than hinder you, despite their outcome, that is, if they last or not.
+A rebound relationship refers to a relationship that someone jumped into right after or soon after their breakup with the intent to suppress or escape their pain and feel less lonely.
+For this reason, it’s not hard to assume that most rebounds are shallow and short-lasting.
+However, despite that being the prevailing cultural notion, it’s always not the case.
+Most rebounds actually help rather than hinder you, whether they last or not.

 the stages of a rebound relationship